-Photography Direction, Design Research Inspiration & Application the background and is part of the everyday, happy home.
+Photography Direction, Design Research Inspiration & Application

 We wanted to let the imagery tell the story about Rationel instead of long, text heavy based content.
 The imagery should be powerful enough to connect an emotion to the potential buyer.
 The aim of the site it to be clean, modern, timeless and constant, going back and combining with the values of the company.